Did you know that over 90% of packaging used in the world is made from wood?

-The UK produces most of its packaging from timber, for example wooden pallets, crates and boxes.
+The UK produces most of its packaging from timber, including wooden pallets, crates and boxes.
 Wood is a durable and renewable material therefore it is ideal for pallets and other transit packaging.

-Every piece of wooden packaging that is treated is stamped with a internationally recognised mark to prove the packaging item has been treated to the ISPM15 standard.
+Every piece of wooden packaging that is treated is stamped with an internationally recognised mark to prove the packaging item has been treated to the ISPM15 standard.
 This mark essentially acts as a passport for the packaging item allowing it to be confidently transported across international borders with the knowledge it does not contain wood-borne pests.

-This stamp proves that a pallet has been sufficiently heat treated to the standards of ISPM15.
-If a certificate is also needed as proof, these can be supplied by the appropriate registered company although the stamp itself is like a mini certificate on each pallet or wooden packaging item.
+This stamp proves that a pallet has been sufficiently heat treated to the ISPM15 standard.
+If a certificate is also needed as proof, these can be supplied by the appropriate registered company although the stamp itself is like a mini certificate on each pallet.

 There is full accountability of heat treated pallets making it an important aspect of pallet movements across borders.
 The inclusion of the heat treatment symbol on each pallet gives importers the confidence that there is no risk of transferring wood-borne diseases that could cause threats to woodlands and forests.

 Companies across the world are certified to heat treat pallets to the ISPM15 standard.
-Each company is given an individual reference number allowing all packaging that has been treated to be traced back to the company that treated it.
+Each company is given an individual reference number allowing all packaging that has been treated to be traced back to the company who treated it.
 For more information you can visit the UK Timber Packaging and Pallet Confederation (TIMCON) website.